 - We refer to this approach as “core and explore,” and there are lots of variations.

 - Use the self-directed account to buy that “meme stock,” or that cryptocurrency, or that can’t-miss idea your neighbour shared.

 - Be smart, have fun, and look for your party stories here.
 Leave the boring stuff to your plan!

-If any of this resonates with you, please speak with your Financial Advisor.
+If any of this resonates with you, please speak with your Financial Planner.
 If you don’t have one, we would be happy to introduce one of our fabulous Libro Coaches.
 We take a financial planning approach to your life, only utilizing investment products to support your personal plan.